 Learn the security techniques used by the Internet’s most skilled professionals.
 CYBRScore Vulnerability & Assessment Management, which includes 19 hands-on labs, will prepare you with the tools and techniques to detect and exploit security vulnerabilities in web-based applications, networks, and computer systems that use the Windows and Linux OS, as well as recommend mitigation countermeasures.

-This Lab Bundle is designed to align to the learning objectives found in the National Cybersecurity Workforce Framework work role for Vulnerability Assessment Analyst per NIST SP-800-181, as well as the course content for Course 589, Vulnerability Assessment: Protecting Your Organization
+This Lab Bundle is designed to align to the learning objectives found in the National Cybersecurity Workforce Framework work role for Vulnerability Assessment Analyst per NIST SP-800-181, as well as the course content for Course 589, Vulnerability Assessment Training: Protecting Your Organization

 Students will leverage Nmap, a network discovery and mapping tool, to identify the systems on a network of responsibility.
 Students will utilize non-traditional scans to attempt avoiding an Intrusion Detection System (IDS).

 In this lab you will attempt to conduct basic analysis on some malware samples that were found on the internal network.

 Students will identify a browser-based attack used against a corporate asset using a network protocol analyzer.
 Students will determine the type of attack used and pinpoint exploit code in network traffic.

 Students will review network traffic to confirm the presence of malicious activity using various tools including Wireshark and VirusTotal.com.

 In this final lab we will attempt to exercise all the relevant skills found in this domain.
 We are focusing on responding to incidents and the skills needed to address these sorts of problems at the "Practitioner" level.

 This lab introduces students to the web application penetration testing suite within the Core Impact application.